mierak/rmpc/README.md

 ## Main Features

-- Album cover art display if your terminal supports [kitty's graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol.html)
+- Album cover art display if your terminal supports either of Kitty, Sixel, Iterm2 protocols, or via ueberzuggpp
 - Ability to play music from youtube
 - Configurable (T)UI
   - Configure what information(if any!) is displayed in the header